deepchecks/deepchecks/docs/source/nlp/usage_guides/text_data_object.rst

 >>> tokenized_text = [["This", "is", "an", "example."], ["Another", "example", "here."]]
 >>> text_data = TextData(tokenized_text=tokenized_text, label=labels, task_type=task_type)

-If you're running deepchecks on a token classification task  is is recommended to use that argument instead of the ``raw_text`` argument.
+If you're running deepchecks on a token classification task it is recommended to use that argument instead of the ``raw_text`` argument.
 If you did pass ``raw_text`` to the constructor, deepchecks will break the text into tokens for you, using ``.split()`` to split the text into tokens.